1nc0gn170/1nc0gn170.github.io/posts/CTF-Writeups/Oct-2020_LFI.md

 - gif
 - svg

-Any file other than this will fail the `HEAD` request.Smells like server is checking `Content-Type` header.
+Any file other than these will fail the `HEAD` request test.Smells like server is checking `Content-Type` header.
 So any file with content-type starting with `image` (`Content-Type image/..`) will bypass the head test.

 ## Observation 4

-Here comes the redirection part.As the `HEAD` request is only checking `Content-Type` header,add any other header makes no difference.
+Here comes the redirection part.As the `HEAD` request is only checking `Content-Type` header,adding any other header will make no difference.
 So I thought of adding `Location` header ie. (`Location: file:///etc/passwd`).So when server makes a `GET` request it will be redirected to the specified file and fetches the content for us.